nitrite/nitrite-doc/java-sdk/repository/mapper.md

 ## SimpleNitriteMapper

 Nitrite provides a default `NitriteMapper` implementation called `SimpleNitriteMapper`.
-This is a simple and lightweight mapper which uses `EntityConverter` to map a Java entity to Nitrite documents and vice-versa.
+This is a simple and lightweight mapper which uses `EntityConverter` to map a Java object to Nitrite documents and vice-versa.
 This mapper is suitable for most of the use cases.

 ### EntityConverter

-`EntityConverter` is a simple interface which provides methods to convert a Java entity to Nitrite document and vice-versa.
-For each entity, you need to provide an implementation of `EntityConverter` and register it with `SimpleNitriteMapper`. `SimpleNitriteMapper` will use this converter to map the entity to Nitrite document and vice-versa.
+`EntityConverter` is a simple interface which provides methods to convert a Java object to Nitrite document and vice-versa.
+For each class, you need to provide an implementation of `EntityConverter` and register it with `SimpleNitriteMapper`. `SimpleNitriteMapper` will use this converter to map the object to Nitrite document and vice-versa.

 Let's take an example of `Product` class.